 On what parts of the body can they be found?

 Ticks prefer warm, moist places on your body, especially the groin area, waist, arm pits, behind the knee and along hair lines, but they can occur anywhere on the body

-They may be present throughout the year but, in the UK, are particularly active between May and October and especially at times of warm weather.
+They may be present throughout the year but, in the UK, are particularly active between Spring and Autumn and especially at times of warm weather.

 The size of a tick varies, depending on the stage of its life cycle, gender, species and whether it has fed recently.
 Nymphs (young ticks) are about the size of a poppy seed, while adult ticks look more like tiny spiders.
 You are likely to only see a tick once it has bitten a host and buried its head so that only the abdomen is protruding.

-Tick bites are usually harmless and may produce no symptoms, however, if left can cause Lyme disease.
+Tick bites are usually harmless and may produce no symptoms, however, if left can cause Lyme disease: tick-borne encephalitis; anaphylaxis; babesiosis.
 People can also be allergic to tick bites and may experience pain or swelling at the bite site, a rash, burning sensation, blisters, or even difficulty breathing.